Denzelcole/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This is a readme for nested functions
+This is a nested functions readme